|

 compassion for animals and enjoy working hands on with

-healthy, physically fit, and love working outdoors
+healthy, physically fit, love working outdoors (and not mind getting dirty:)

 For my part, I